-- Project and plan development - Site preparation, planting and management costs (tilling, burning, weed barriers, seeds, erosion fabric, hydromulch, weed free straw, containerized plants, seeding, containerized plant installation, inter-seeding, weed removal, mowing, conservation grazing, conservation haying, etc.).
+- Project and plan development - Site preparation, planting and management costs (tilling, burning, weed barriers, seeds, erosion fabric, hydromulch, weed free straw, containerized plants (or containers, soil and seed to grow plants), seed and seeding, containerized plant installation, inter-seeding, weed removal, mowing, conservation grazing, conservation haying, etc.).
 Note that non-herbicide methods of site preparation and management are preferred, see the Xerces Society guide to "Organic Site Preparation Methods."

-- Invasive species management as part of efforts to enhance or re-establish native vegetation.
-Note, the removal of woody invasive species invasive grasses can be part of project costs but should not be a major component of the budget. - Native flowering trees and shrubs that are beneficial to pollinators and beneficial insects are eligible for funding, as they often provide early season floral resources and nesting resources - It is encouraged to use this program in combination with other non-state funding sources and practices.
+Fence materials and installation is not an eligible expense. - Invasive species management as part of efforts to enhance or re-establish native vegetation.
+Note, the removal of woody invasive species invasive grasses can be part of project costs but should not be a major component of the budget. - Native plant rescue is an eligible cost as a source of supplemental plant materials. - Native flowering trees and shrubs that are beneficial to pollinators and beneficial insects are eligible for funding, as they often provide early season floral resources and nesting resources.